anirudh-os/Notes/README.md

 ## Structure

 The repository is organized into folders for each subject/course.
-Each folder contains sub-folders for difeerent topics and those sub-folders contain Markdown files with notes and possibly other related resources/assets.
+Each folder contains sub-folders for different topics and those sub-folders contain Markdown files with notes and possibly other related resources/assets.

 Feel free to explore and use these notes for your own learning!